gerben-stavenga/RetroOS/README.md

 1) Performance.
 We do want to write simple and performant code but not to the point it adds code, complexity, more asm.
 It's not meant as a production OS.
-2) Ideas like micro-kernels are a non-goal in this project.
+2) Security.
+Ideas like micro-kernels are a non-goal in this project.
 Those ideas would only play a role in as much it helps simplicity and understandability of the kernel.
 Not because of security and stability concerns.
+However simplicity and understandability should be good for security.
 3) Device drivers.
 To get a working kernel we need to support keyboard, screen, mouse and hard disks.
 This detracts from the goals of kernel.
 In real world setting device drivers are arguably the